 This summer take a no hassle vacation on Leech Lake.
 Trapper’s Landing Lodge Marina has everything you need to enjoy summer on the lake!
-Your family and friends will enjoy hours on the water whether reeling in a record walleye, relaxing on a pontoon or jumping waves on a jet ski.
+Your family and friends will enjoy hours on the water whether reeling in a record walleye or relaxing on a pontoon.

 Before you hit the water stop at the Trapper’s Landing Lodge Trading Post (located at the marina) for everything from snacks and sunscreen to rods, reels, tackle and bait.
 Take some time to chat with our friendly staff for information on the latest hot spots.
 These guys really know their stuff and are fishing the lake regularly.

 Trapper’s Landing Lodge has canoes and kayaks available for guests to use at no charge.

 Check-out a man-powered craft for up to two hours and explore the lake – you’ll be able to get a close-up look at wildlife, easy access to the lake’s many islands and a great workout to boot!
 A peaceful canoe or kayak trip is a great way to watch the sun rise or set over Leech Lake.
 Visit the marina to reserve your canoe or kayak.

 Our corner of Leech Lake is a fantastic spot for waterskiing or tubing.
 Call the front desk for more information.